 If you move constantly around your house, the system will have to switch the signal from the router to the satellite and back depending on your location.
 It is so quick and smooth that you will never feel the transition let alone lose the connection.

 NETGEAR Orbi Home WiFi System Setup

 Netgear Orbi App

-The NETGEAR Orbi app makes it easy to set up use your Orbi devices.
+The NETGEAR Orbi app makes it easy to set up using your Orbi devices.
 Quickly install and configure your Orbi network.
 Connect your mobile device to the default Orbi WiFi network, and the app walks you through the rest, step-by-step.
-The app shows the status of your devices and provides links to helpful support information related to your network.
+The app shows the status of your devices and provides links to help support information related to your network.

 Netgear Orbi Specs